hopservices/metaflow-tools/aws/terraform/infra/README.md

 Stands up the base infrastructure required to deploy a Metaflow stack.

-Mostly stands up and configures the VPC.
+Mostly stands up and configures the Amazon VPC.

 ## AWS Resources

-### IAM
+### Amazon IAM

-IAM policy to allow access to the above S3 bucket and secret.
+Amazon IAM policy to allow access to the above Amazon S3 bucket and secret.

-### KMS
+### AWS KMS

 KMS Key to encrypt/decrypt AWS Secrets Manager Secret.

-### S3
+### Amazon S3

-S3 bucket for flow data input / output.
-This is not the Metaflow controlled S3 bucket but rather an external bucket that Metaflow users can use to transfer artifacts into and out of Metaflow.
+Amazon S3 bucket for flow data input / output.
+This is not the Metaflow controlled Amazon S3 bucket but rather an external bucket that Metaflow users can use to transfer artifacts into and out of Metaflow.

-### Secrets Manager
+### AWS Secrets Manager

-Secrets Manager Secret for storing secrets used in flows.
+AWS Secrets Manager secret for storing secrets used in flows.

-### VPC
+### Amazon VPC

-Virtual Private Cloud with two private subnets in different availability zones and a public subnet.
-Also includes an Elastic IP address for VPC egress (`elastic_ip_allocation_id`) to allow external services to whitelist access by IP.
+Amazon Virtual Private Cloud with two private subnets in different availability zones and a public subnet.
+Also includes an Elastic IP address for Amazon VPC egress (`elastic_ip_allocation_id`) to allow external services to whitelist access by IP.